-Here I show you how to get started as self employed, unravel some of the confusion around taxes and get you prepped for doing your first tax return.
+Here I show you how to get started as self-employed and unravel some of the confusion around taxes and bookkeeping.

 - Are responsible for finding your own work, no one is obligated to guarantee you with work;

 - Need to collect payments from your customers;

 - Buy your own cleaning products and equipment;